deNBI/bibigrid_clum/readme.md

 ### Check Your Configuration
-Run `./bibigrid.sh -i [path-to-bibigrid.yml] -ch -v` to check your configuration. `path-to-bibigrid.yml` is `bibigrid.yml` if you copied the configuration template to `~/.config/bibigrid/`.
+Run `./bibigrid.sh -i bibigrid.yml -ch -v` to check your configuration.
 The command line argument `-v` allows for greater verbosity which will make it easier for you to fix issues.

 ## The Cluster
+### Starting the cluster
 `./bibigrid.sh -i bibigrid.yml -c -v` creates the cluster with a more verbose output.
 Cluster creation time depends on the chosen flavor and the overall load of the cloud and will take up to 15 minutes.